ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/security/authentication/certificate-management.markdown

 {PANEL:Upload an Existing Certificate}

-In the Certificates Management view, click the **Client certificate** button and you will see the following window.
+Click the **Client certificate** button, select **Upload client certificate** and you will see the following window.

 ![Figure 4.
 Upload Existing Certificate](images/upload.png "Upload Existing Certificate")

 When uploading an existing certificate .pfx file, you must complete the following fields:

 1. **Name**
-   Consider naming each certificate after the role that it will enable in your system (Full Stack Development, HR, Customer, Unregistered Guest, etc...)
+   Enter a name for this certificate.
+For future clarity, consider naming each certificate after the role that it will enable in your system (Full Stack Development, HR, Customer, Unregistered Guest, etc...)
 2. **Security Clearance**
    Set authorization level for this certificate.
 Read about [Security Clearance](../../../server/security/authorization/security-clearance-and-permissions#authorization-security-clearance-and-permissions) to choose appropriate level.
 3. **Certificate file**
    Upload the `.pfx` certificate file from the destination server installation folder.
+4. **Certificate Passphrase**
+   (Optional) Set a password for this certificate.
 4. **Database permissions**
    Select databases and permission levels for this certificate.
    If you choose *User* security clearance, you can give access to specific databases on the server and configure [User](../../../server/security/authorization/security-clearance-and-permissions#user) authorization levels for this certificate.